 For programmes that don't have a fieldwork element there is usually a trip to the University's outdoor centre, Firbush, at the beginning of Year 4.
 It's a great chance for students and staff to get to know each other, do some outdoor activities such as kayaking, mountain biking or hill walking (if you want to!) as well as some academic work too.

-Each course that a student takes has an associated online Learn page.
+Each course that you take has an associated online Learn page.
 Learn is the University's virtual learning platform, and there is lots of information on these pages such as:

 - Copies of lecture slides

 - Lecture recordings